 ⏱️ Quick Stats

-Protein Powerhouse: With 28g of lean chicken protein per serving, this dish helps slow digestion and prevents glucose spikes.
+Protein powerhouse: With 28g of lean chicken protein per serving, this dish helps slow digestion and prevents glucose spikes.
 Protein is your best friend for stable energy that lasts all afternoon.

-Heart-Healthy Fats: Sesame oil isn’t just for flavor—it provides monounsaturated fats that further slow carb absorption and keep you satisfied longer.
+Heart-healthy fats: Sesame oil isn’t just for flavor — it provides monounsaturated fats that further slow carb absorption and keep you satisfied longer.
 Good fats help your body process glucose more efficiently.

-Fiber Boost: Cauliflower delivers 3g of fiber per serving, which helps regulate blood sugar response and supports digestive health.
+Fiber boost: Cauliflower delivers 3g of fiber per serving, which helps regulate blood sugar response and supports digestive health.
 Fiber slows the release of glucose into your bloodstream.

-Low Glycemic Load: This entire meal has a minimal impact on blood glucose, making it perfect for lunch without the dreaded afternoon energy crash.
+Low glycemic load: This entire meal has a minimal impact on blood glucose, making it perfect for lunch without the dreaded afternoon energy crash.
 You’ll stay focused and fueled.

 Traditional Fried Rice vs. Cauliflower Fried Rice